material-motion/material-motion/starmap/specifications/runtime/README.md

 > A plan is an object representing **what you want something to do**.

-To answer the second question we introduce two more types: the `Performer` and the `Runtime`.
+To answer the second question we introduce two more types: the `Performer` and the `MotionRuntime`.

 > A performer's sole responsibility is to fulfill the contract defined by one or more plans.
 A runtime is the entity that creates performers.

 Here's how these objects fit together:

 1. Plans are added to a runtime.
-2. Runtimes create performers.
+2. MotionRuntimes create performers.
 3. Performers fulfill the plans.

 In visual form: